dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 ### Dependencies

 TTFT relies on [Selenium WebDriver](http://www.seleniumhq.org/).
-The easiest way to install it is running the PIP utility in root directory of the tool:
+The easiest way to install it is via the PIP utility :

 ```
-pip install -r requirements.txt
+pip install selenium
 ```

+Also [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser should be installed.

 ### Configuration file